tin-feather/TinFeather/posts/on-clouds-and-war-and-connecting-dots-and-silver-linings.rst

 Consider: We know from her of the rapacious and insatiable appetite of surveillance capitalist for ever increasing sources of behavioral surplus.
-We know, too, of the astronomical profits they reap from the predicative and frightenlingly manipulative value they derive from their appropriation of such metadata.
+We know, too, of the astronomical profits they reap from the predicative and frighteningly manipulative value they derive from their appropriation of such metadata.

 And know they invite us to run all of our software on their hardware, in their data centers.
 Why?
 Is it simply to ease our operational problems?
 To make our lives easier?
 It may do that, but there will be two costs we pay.
-First and publically for the service.
+First and publicly for the service.
 As each instance spins up and spins down.
 But we will pay again through the metadata they claim as their own.

 Imagine you are running an application that deals with shares: tracking,